eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 This allows to change the value of some environment variables at run time with just modifying and saving the changes to the file.

 Create a json file for each *client* and introduce the *server* IP address and port.
-Make sure the talker in the discovery environment 1 only contains its discovery server data:
+Make sure the talker in the discovery server network 1 only contains its discovery server data:

 .. tabs::

-    .. tab:: Discovery Environment 0
+    .. tab:: Discovery Server Network 0

         .. literalinclude:: /resources/tutorials/core/deployment/ds_locators_runtime/environment_file_complete.json
             :language: xml

-    .. tab:: Discovery Environment 1
+    .. tab:: Discovery Server Network 1

         .. literalinclude:: /resources/tutorials/core/deployment/ds_locators_runtime/environment_file.json
             :language: xml